DappCoderr/Cadence-Fun/doc/docs/Module 3/Lesson 3.md

 ### **Put it to the Test:**

 1. Open Flow [Playground](https://play.flow.com/)
-2. Remember Module 2 L8 how we have created resource dictionary.
-   Similarly create `ownedKnight` and store it to an previously created resource collection.
+2. Remember how we created a resource dictionary in Module 2 L8?
+Similarly, create `ownedKnight` and store it in a previously created resource collection.

 ### Solution !!